top of page

 My great-grandparents never made it to Oregon.
 They were shipwrecked off the California coast near Point Arena.
 In fact, Amasa's name is still part of the story there, since Saunders Reef is named for him near Point Arena.

-Amasa and Flavia Jane decided to stay and establish the sawmill in Point Arena.
+Amasa and Jane (as she preferred to be called) decided to stay and establish a sawmill in Point Arena.
 Years later, my family and I had the chance to tour the house where they'd lived.
 I still remember the old wind-up telephone on the wall, complete with adjustable mouthpiece,

 Amasa's restless feet caused the family to move on again.
 They traveled down to Southern California where Amasa built another sawmill in the Idyllwild area.
 He also established a ranch in Mexico and led a cattle drive back to the United States.